xsen/antigravity-cli-nix/README.md

 }
 ```

-### Try without installing
+### 2. Quick Run (Try it now)

 ```bash
 nix run github:xsen/antigravity-cli-nix
 ```

+---

-## Maintenance
+## 🛠 Maintenance & Automation

-### Updating hashes

-To fetch the latest version from Google Storage and update `meta.json` with new hashes:
+The project is fully autonomous.
+A GitHub Action runs daily to:

+1. Query Google's storage manifests for new releases.
+2. Update `meta.json` with the latest version, build ID, and integrity hashes.
+3. Commit and push updates automatically.

+To manually trigger an update (requires Nix):

 ```bash
 nix run .#update
 ```

-This script:
-1. Queries the Google Storage JSON API for the latest version and build ID.
-2. Prefetches the archives for all supported platforms.
-3. Calculates SRI hashes matching Nix's `fetchzip` behavior.
-4. Updates `meta.json`.
+---

-## License
+## 📜 License

-This flake is licensed under the MIT License.
-The `antigravity-cli` binary itself is subject to Google's terms (unfree license).
+This flake is licensed under the **MIT License**.
+The `antigravity-cli` binary itself is proprietary software by Google and is subject to their terms (**unfree license**).

+---